-I am passionate about my watercolours and enjoy explaining my “gravity painting” techniques to Art Societies, individuals and in my own programme of Bath Watercolour Workshops.
+I am passionate about my watercolours and enjoy explaining my “gravity painting” techniques at my Bath Watercolour Workshops, to Art Societies, and at events and retreats.

 “I just wanted to thank you for the lovely course last week (Rolling hills).
 Thanks for your patience and really helpful tips so that as a complete novice I was able to come home with a picture that bore some semblance of what I was trying to paint!
 I certainly look at the landscape now and see a whole lot of colours that I didn’t before!
 The venue and food were also great.
 I hope to take part again next year.”
 “I feel like your workshop has helped me to be more loose in my style, and to be bolder with my use of colours.”

 Enjoy the freedom of form within flowing landscapes.
 You will learn to paint on a sloping watercolour board, to encourage paints to mix themselves within water and to control the resulting chemistry.

 Landscape workshops can be a relaxing introduction to watercolours or taken further by painters wanting to use wet-in-wet techniques to loosen up their painting style.

 Typical subjects: Introduction to watercolours; Imagined landscapes; Misty landscapes; Beautiful Bath Slopes; Winter trees; Rolling Hills; Inundation; Dramatic clouds & weather.